lyteword/kjv/2-timothy/chapter-2.md

 <sup>20</sup> But in a great house there are not only vessels of gold and of silver, but also of wood and of earth; and some to honour, and some to dishonour.

-<sup>21</sup> If a man therefore purge himself from these, he shall be a vessel unto honour, sanctified, and meet for the master’s use, and prepared unto every good work.
+<sup>21</sup> If a man therefore purge himself from these, he shall be a vessel unto honour, sanctified, and meet for the master’s use, *and* prepared unto every good work.

 <sup>22</sup> Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart.

 <sup>23</sup> But foolish and unlearned questions avoid, knowing that they do gender strifes.

-<sup>24</sup> And the servant of the Lord must not strive; but be gentle unto all men, apt to teach, patient,
+<sup>24</sup> And the servant of the Lord must not strive; but be gentle unto all *men*, apt to teach, patient,

 <sup>25</sup> In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth;

-<sup>26</sup> And that they may recover themselves out of the snare of the devil, who are taken captive by him at his will.
+<sup>26</sup> And *that* they may recover themselves out of the snare of the devil, who are taken captive by him at his will.